Delivery – Where to and how much?

 2) discard all edible produce that does not meet their narrow criteria; and as a last resort

 3) turn to other farmers to supply, often adding additional food miles by going further afield, even internationally.

 In all, conventional growers are at the mercy of a ruthless market that has little regard for them, the environment, and most alarmingly, the nutritional quality of the produce they stock.

 But we at Funki Munki are also aware that not all blemishes are skin deep; and while we do try, we do not always notice and discard damaged items before they reach your basket.
 If you feel there is a problem, please let us know within 24 hours so that we can organise either a replacement or refund.
 It also allows us to send your feedback through the suppliers so that they can respond and improve their business.

 If you feel there is a problem with any non-perishable/packaged item, we will organise to have that item returned for assessment with the supplier, and then organise a refund.

 Can I ask advice on using any of the products?

 Our knowledge on many health and nutrition related products is extensive though limited in its depth.
-Carolyn spent well over a decade advising farmers and gardeners on biological approaches to their soils and plants – can certainly make some helpful suggestions in that field.
-Cait is a qualitied nutritionist and can provide some assistance for those seeking appropriate supplements and nutritional items.
+Carolyn spent well over a decade advising farmers and gardeners on biological approaches to their soils and plants – so can certainly make some helpful suggestions in that field.
 Feel free to contact us with any queries and we will do our best to assist.